1prikasso/NASA-walpaper-changer/README.md

 # NASA-walpaper-changer
-daily change your desktop wallpaper to nasas photo of a day
+just start this program in the termianl, and watch the perfect of a space..